otrosien/restdocs-wiremock/README.md

 ## How does it look like?

 During REST Docs run, snippets like the one below are generated and put into a dedicated jar file, which you can publish into your artifact repository.
+The snippet below registers a `200 OK` response to `/notes/1` URL path, with the response body as provided by the integration test on the server.

 ```json
 {